OlhaSvezhentseva/python-label_processing/docs/script_docs/image_processing.rst

   **Key Features:**

-    1. **PyTorch Configuration:** The TorchConfig class provides a convenient configuration for PyTorch, including device selection (GPU or CPU), model path specification, and image transformation settings.

-    2. **Rotation Detection Neural Network:** The RotationDetector class implements a neural network for rotation detection.
-It extends a base neural network model and customizes the classifier layer to predict rotation angles.

-    3. **Image Rotation Functionality:** The rotation function leverages the pre-trained model to predict the rotation angle for an input image and performs the rotation.
-The script supports four rotation angles: 0°, 90°, 180°, and 270°.
+    1. **Rotate Images Functionality:** Rotates images based on a given angle and saves the rotated image.
+It calculates the target angle to rotate the image, performs the rotation around its center, and writes the rotated image to the output directory.

+    2. **Prediction of Angles:** Loads a trained model, predicts angles for input images using the model, and rotates images accordingly.

   **Usage:**

     To utilize the script, execute it from the command line as follows:

     .. code:: bash

-	  python rotation.py [-h] -i <input_images> -o <rotated_images>
+	  python label_rotation_script.py [-h] -i <input_images> -o <rotated_images>

 image_classifier